globalcosmos/neptoon/docs/user-guide/process-with-config/process-config.md

 These are some quality checks we do on corrected neutrons based on the literature.

-N0 is the theoretical maximum count rate at the site so anything above this is considered an error (plus 7.5% as explained in Köhli et al., 2021).

-Below 30% of N0 is equivelant to a body of water - so would also be error.

 It's recommended to not touch this section unless your experimenting.

 | Parameter | Required | Type | Example | Description |